Assize of Bread and Ale: Ale

 Over time, this uniform scale of price created opportunities for arbitrage that made it extremely inconvenient and oppressive; and by the Brewers and Coopers Act 1531 (23 Hen.
 8. c.
 4) in the 16th century, it was enacted that ale-brewers should charge for their ale such prices as might appear convenient and sufficient in the discretion of the justices of the peace within whose jurisdiction where the ale-brewers lived.
 The price of ale was regulated by provisions like those stated above, and the quality was ascertained by officers of great antiquity, called gustatores cervisiae, that is, "aletasters" or ale-conners, chosen annually in the court-leet of each manor, and were sworn "to examine and assay the beer and ale, and to take care that they were good and wholesome, and sold at proper prices according to the assize; and also to present all defaults of brewers to the next court-leet."

 Impact

 The assize likely led to the term 'baker's dozen', as bakers would include an extra loaf to ensure that they did not violate the law.

 In the cities of York and Gloucester, the tradition has been revived in recent years, and is known as the Sheriff's Assize of Ale.

 Subsequent developments

 The act was extended to Ireland by Poynings' Law 1495 (10 Hen.
 7. c.
 22 (I)).

 The whole act was repealed for England and Wales by section 1 of, and the schedule to, the Statute Law Revision Act 1863 (26 & 27 Vict. c.
+125), which came into force on 28 July 1863.

-125) and for Ireland by section 1 of, and the schedule to, the Statute Law (Ireland) Revision Act 1872 (35 & 36 Vict. c.
-98).
+The whole act was repealed for Ireland by section 1 of, and the schedule to, the Statute Law (Ireland) Revision Act 1872 (35 & 36 Vict. c.
+98), which came into force on 10 August 1872.